3 Ways to wear a black skater dress

-Strictly speaking, I don’t work in a proper office but this look could be classed as smart workwear or something I would wear to an interview or a client meeting.
-For comfort, I stuck to flats as you’d want to be comfortable during a regular work day.
+Strictly speaking, being self-employed I don’t work in a “proper” office but this look could be classed as smart workwear or something I would wear to an interview or a client meeting.
+For comfort, I stuck ballet flats on as you’d want to be comfortable during a regular work day.

 If it was a meeting, I’d swap the flats for my court shoes

 for an even smarter look (and of course, that all important increase in height!).
 The black belt just gives the dress more a shape, and ties in well with the all-black look.
-I’d complete this outfit with a blazer and a pashmina scarf, like Lauren Conrad
+I’d complete this outfit with a blazer and a pashmina scarf, as inspired by Lauren Conrad.

-Personally, I find dresses the most comfortable thing to wear.
-There aren’t any tight waistline to annoy you all day long, and the dramas I go through getting in and out of my skinny jeans… it’s not worth the hassle sometimes!
-The tan skinny belt matches well with my bag from Barratts, and for the casual touch, I’ve chosen to wear my swatch watch and my trust worthy black boots.
-For outerwear, I’d team this up with my beige trench coat or my leather biker jacket! (that’s technically two different styles there!)
+The tan skinny belt matches well with my bag from Barratts, and for the casual touch, I’ve chosen to wear my swatch watch and my trust-worthy black boots.
+For outerwear, I’d team this up with a beige trench coat or my leather biker jacket!

 The again, if we’re going for something that I’d wear again and again, I’d be right in staying away from sparkles.
-I’d only chuck it at the bottom of my jewellery box after Christmas is over.
-I did buy a gold necklace, though, and I’ve already worn it with other clothes.
-It goes nicely with a plain white T-shirt.
-I have said before that black is the colour of choice when I go on nights out.
+I did buy a gold necklace though which I’ve already worn it with other clothes such as a white t-shirt.

-A skater dress wouldn’t be my first option if we were going clubbing but having said that, if I wore this, I wouldn’t be precious about it if drink were spilt over me.
-It looks like it’s an easy fabric to wash, and it only cost £24.
-The thing I love about this dress is that it’s not flimsy, the material is textured and it is quite thick (I wouldn’t wear a jacket with this) so it would at least keep you warm after a few vodkas!
-I’m in love with the blue clutch bag, but it arrived dirty and scratched so I’ll have to get it exchanged.
+A skater dress wouldn’t be my first option if we were going clubbing per se but the thing I love about this dress is that it’s not flimsy, the material is textured and it is quite thick (I wouldn’t wear a jacket with this) so it would at least keep you warm after a few vodkas!
+I’m in love with the blue clutch bag.